-Even if you have a bad credit rating, there are still some credit options available to you.
+Even if you have a bad credit rating there are still financing roads you can take.

 - Centrelink borrowers considered